ABCD Encirclement: Political background

 Japan in the early 1930s pursued an expansionist foreign policy, starting with the Manchurian Incident in 1931 and continuing with further military actions throughout the decade.
 In 1937, this broke out into full-scale war between Japan and China when the two nations' armies skirmished near the Marco Polo Bridge, eventually leading to a full scale Japanese Army invasion of China.
 These incidents, especially the Nanking Massacre, were heavily reported in the international media.

 In the United States, reporting on the Japanese bombing of Chinese cities was particularly negative.
 This, combined with the general perception of Japanese threats to peace in Asia, contributed to 73% of general public in the United States opposing the export of military supplies to Japan in June 1939.
 This would result in the United States freezing Japanese assets on July 26, 1941 (alongside Britain and the Netherlands), effectively ending the export of raw materials and petroleum to Japan.

 Economic impact

 Meetings between the military leadership of Australia, Britain, and the Netherlands in Singapore, in February 1941, only reinforced Japanese fears of an ABCD encirclement.
 Similar meetings took place between British leadership and Chinese forces actively fighting Japan, with the eventual goal being coordinated military aid.

+Japan's response to embargo

 Japan would go on to occupy islands in oil-producing areas of Southeast Asia after invading the Dutch East Indies, sending over 70% of Japanese petroleum workers to rehabilitate facilities destroyed by the retreating colonial powers.
 Through a combination of exploiting formerly Dutch oil deposits in and making synthetic fuel domestically, the Japanese oil production was able to peak, in the first quarter of 1943, at 80% of the oil that had been imported from the "ABCD" countries in 1940.

 Japan was never able to fully match pre-embargo petroleum production figures while at war.